GSA/slate/source/index.md

 Parameter | Required | Description
 --------- | ------- | -----------
-document_id | true | A document ID that is unique to your CMS title | true | Document title path | true | Document link URL created | true | When the document was initially created (such as '2013-02-27T10:00:00Z')
+document_id | true | A document ID that is unique to your CMS.
+It cannot begin with a forward slash. title | true | Document title path | true | Document link URL created | true | When the document was initially created (such as '2013-02-27T10:00:00Z')